-Cable operators spent the past week in preparation for Hurricane Michael, a Category 4 storm that made landfall in the Florida panhandle Wednesday afternoon with winds in excess of 155 mph.
+Cable operators spent the past week in preparation for Hurricane Michael, a Category 4 storm that made landfall in the Florida panhandle Wednesday afternoon with winds up to 155 mph.

 According to reports, Hurricane Michael made landfall at 1:30 p.m.
 Wednesday (Oct.
 10) at Mexico Beach, about 20 miles southeast of Panama City, Fla.
 By 5:05 p.m. the eye of the storm was leaving Florida, but the hurricane was still a Category 3 disturbance, packing sustained winds of up to 125 mph as it neared the Florida/Georgia/Alabama border.